UBA-GCOEN/StichHub/README.md

 We aim to ease the stitching business by providing the following features:

-- **Tailor of Choice**: Choose from a list of experienced tailors with whom you want to request your order.
+- **Tailor of Choice**: Choose from a list of experienced tailors with whom you want to request your order
 - **3D Configurator**: Make changes to your desired design while simultaneously seeing how it looks overall through a 3D model of yourself.
 - **Online Measurements**: We provide an online facility that enables users to accurately provide measurements for their clothes.
 - **AR Tech**: Ever wondered if an ordered piece will turn out exactly the same as it looks?
 With our tech, you come one step closer to that.
 It enables you to know just how your piece is going to turn out.